tunapanda/swagmap/README.md

 swagmap
 =======

-Visualize learning paths in a gamified way
+Visualize learning paths in a gamified way.

+This is the part of (https://github.com/tunapanda/swag) that actually shows the swagmaps.

+It is not indented to be installed directly by end users, but developers might be interested in doing so!

+It is not independently _usable_, but it is independently _testable_.

 Demos and docs
 --------------